Yandex Cloud

 • --disk-type: Storage type, which can be network-ssd, network-hdd, or network-ssd-nonreplicated.

-• --disk-size: Storage size in GB.
+• --disk-size: Storage size, in GB.

 • --subnet-name: Subnet name.

-1. Open the current Terraform configuration file describing your infrastructure.
+1. Open the current Terraform configuration file with the infrastructure plan.

-To learn how to create this file, see Creating a cluster.
+For more on how to create this file, see Creating a cluster.

 2. In the Yandex Data Processing cluster description, add a subcluster_spec section containing the settings for the new subcluster: